 The EUROMOD-JRC Interface provides a simplified access to EUROMOD itself, and allows analysis of the fiscal and equity impacts of tax reforms.
 The tool was originally developed by the JRC to be used by experts inside the European Commission network.
 Since April 2021, the interface is open to any researcher or policy analyst, with the objective of increasing the openness and transparency of EUROMOD and make it accessible to a wider audience.
 If you want to have access, please click on the Register button above and fill in the form.
-You will need an ECAS (EU Login) account; in case you don't have one, you will be able to easily create it during the registration process.
+You will need an EU Login (formerly ECAS) account; in case you don't have one, you will be able to easily create it during the registration process.

 The interface utilises the full tax-benefit rules stored in EUROMOD, allowing the user to simulate non-complex reforms on Personal Income Taxes (PIT) and Social Insurance Contributions (SIC) of the European Union Member States, without prior knowledge of EUROMOD.
 Since June 2021, the tool includes two new features: the estimation of medium-term effects using parameters from a VAR model, and the possibility of running simulations with hypothetical data created with the EUROMOD’s Hypothetical Household Tool (HHoT), instead of EU-SILC based data.